-Eastern Oregon Workforce Is Getting OlderNovember 6, 2018
+Eastern Oregon Workforce Is Getting OlderJanuary 6, 2020

-From 2007 to 2017, Eastern Oregon’s employment grew by more than 8 percent.
+From 2008 to 2018, Eastern Oregon’s employment grew by a little more than 6 percent.
 However, employment growth varied widely by age group.
 While most age groups saw growth over that time period, employment for workers age 14 to 18 and those 45 to 54 declined substantially.

-In 2007, the 45 to 54-year-old age group held the largest number of jobs in Eastern Oregon at 16,733, representing nearly 25 percent of the area’s total employment.
-Employment of workers in this age group fell to a low of 14,288 in 2015.
-Employment of 45 to 54-year-olds increased to 14,727 in 2017, making up about 20 percent of Eastern Oregon’s total employment and leaving the age group 12 percent below the 2007 level.
+In 2008, the 45 to 54 age group held the largest number of jobs in Eastern Oregon at 16,545, representing nearly 25 percent of the area’s total employment.
+Employment of workers in this age group fell to a low of 14,215 in 2018, making up about 20 percent of Eastern Oregon’s total employment and leaving the age group 14 percent below the 2008 level.

-During this same period of time that youth employment and employment of 45 to 54-year olds was falling, employment of those 55 and over was growing in Eastern Oregon.
-The 55 to 64-year-old and 65 and over age groups were the only age groups to increase in employment every year from 2007 to 2017.
-In 2007, employment of those ages 55 and over represented about 21 percent of all employment in Eastern Oregon.
-By 2017, the share of jobs held by workers 55 and over in the area had grown to nearly 26 percent.
+During this same period of time, as youth employment and employment of workers ages 45 to 54 fell, employment of those 55 and over grew in Eastern Oregon.
+The 65 and over age group was the only age group to increase in employment every year from 2008 to 2018.
+In 2008, employment of those ages 55 and over represented about 22 percent of all employment in Eastern Oregon.
+By 2018, the share of jobs held by workers 55 and over in the area had grown to 26 percent.